DICE Events

 • Model-Based Definition (CAD)

-The inaugural national laboratory-led Digital Engineering conference, led by Idaho National Laboratory, will be hosting a two-hour virtual session in October 2022.
-This will be followed by a more in-depth in-person event in April 2023.
+The inaugural national laboratory-led Digital Engineering conference, led by Idaho National Laboratory, hosted a two-hour virtual session in October 2022.
+This was followed by a more in-depth in-person event in April 2023.

-It will connect federal program offices interested in pursuing digital engineering solutions with national laboratory staff responsible for developing these solutions.
-Anticipated federal government representatives include offices from across the Department of Energy and Department of Defense.
+It connected federal program offices interested in pursuing digital engineering solutions with national laboratory staff members responsible for developing these solutions.
+Federal government representatives from across the Department of Energy and Department of Defense participated.

-This workshop will provide a forum for the nuclear industry and digital twin stakeholders to discuss the application of digital twins and digital twin enabling technologies such as advanced sensors and instrumentation, data analytics, machine learning and artificial intelligence in the current LWR fleet and advanced reactor designs.
-The workshop will also include an overview of the next steps toward regulatory realization of digital twins in the nuclear industry.
+This workshop provided a forum for the nuclear industry and digital twin stakeholders to discuss the application of digital twins and digital twin-enabling technologies such as advanced sensors and instrumentation, data analytics, machine learning and artificial intelligence in the current light water reactor fleet and advanced reactor designs.
+The workshop also included an overview of the next steps toward regulatory realization of digital twins in the nuclear industry.

-This workshop will focus on the use of domain-aware methods to develop AI systems that enhance U.S. nuclear proliferation detection and address the unique challenges of this mission.
+This workshop focused on the use of domain-aware methods to develop AI systems that enhance U.S. nuclear proliferation detection and address the unique challenges of this mission.

-This workshop will provide a forum for the nuclear industry and digital twin stakeholders to discuss the state of knowledge, and research activities related to digital twin and their application in the nuclear industry.
-The purpose of the workshop is to assess the current understanding of digital twins and identify their potential benefits, opportunities, and challenges for nuclear reactors.
+This workshop provided a forum for the nuclear industry and digital twin stakeholders to discuss the state of knowledge and research activities related to digital twin and their application in the nuclear industry.
+The purpose of the workshop is to assess the current understanding of digital twins and identify their potential benefits, opportunities and challenges for nuclear reactors.